 We get that and we want to stop it from happening to you.
 At OutSystems, we aim to make life simpler to our customers.
 So we set out on a journey to make building mobile applications easy for everyone.

 We started with the plan to enable our customers to build native mobile applications for Android and iOS without having to worry about setting up every piece of required software.
-We created a native builder as a proof of concept and it was clear very quickly that we had to move to the cloud.
+We created a native builder as a proof of concept and it was clear very quickly that we had to migrate to the cloud.
 It was really the only choice for a solution that would receive a simple request, handle all the building processes and deliver a ready-to-install application to our customers.

 But it couldn’t be just any cloud.
 Another challenge was the fact that the team lacked the expertise and had limited time to implement this solution.
 How would our developers feel about joining the “cloud?”
 How fast would they learn all these new technologies?